AtzoriMarco/OF2025_Erlangen/Notes.md

 - standard input (time step, run time, saving frequency), in *controlDict*.
 - discretization schemes for the derivatives in *fvSchemes*.
 - solution options for the discretized equations *fvSolution*.
 - "dictionaries" for other applications, in this case, *blockMeshDict*.
+We can have a first look at this one, that is used to create a structured grid.
 2. in *constant*:
 - physical properties.
 - set of governing equations / modelling.